 Or, go for a lesser-known brand and buy the excellent value Oclean X. It also has built-in tracking and, unlike the iO, its display screen shows you where you've missed.
 With an RRP that's only one tenth of the iO and a two-hour charge lasting 30 days, it has a lot going for it.

-If you've decided that you don't need a smart toothbrush after all then you'll get all the basics at a good price with the Oral-B Pro 2 2500 or the Fairywill FW-507.
-You can even get toothbrush heads on subscription with a brand like Quip.
+If you've decided that you don't need a smart toothbrush after all then you'll get all the basics at a good price with the Oral-B Pro 2 2500.
+Or, you can even get toothbrush heads on subscription with a brand like Quip.
 Our detailed electric toothbrush guide explains more about these and other options.

 The Oral-B iO is an excellent toothbrush and if you use it as directed, along with the app to track your brushing habits, it's going to help improve your oral health.
 The same could be said of many cheaper brushes as well.